sumankarun/Online-platform-sales/README.md

 - **Microsoft Excel** – For storing and organizing sales data
 - **Microsoft Power BI** – For creating interactive visual dashboards

-## 📌 How to Use

-1. Download both files (`.xlsx` and `.pbix`)
-2. Open the `.pbix` file in Power BI Desktop
-3. Ensure the Excel data path is correctly linked (update path if needed)
-4. Explore the dashboard using slicers and visual filters

----

 📌 *Feel free to clone, customize, and enhance this project for your own data visualization practice!*